William Rehnquist: Federalism doctrine

 Rehnquist's majority opinion in Morrison cited precedents limiting the Equal Protection Clause's scope, such as United States v.
 Cruikshank (1876), which held that the Fourteenth Amendment applied only to state actions, not private acts of violence.
 Breyer, joined by Stevens, agreed with the majority that it "is certainly so" that Congress may not "use the Fourteenth Amendment as a source of power to remedy the conduct of private persons", but took issue with another aspect of the Morrison Court's Equal Protection analysis, arguing that cases that the majority had cited (including United States v.
 Harris and the Civil Rights Cases, regarding lynching and segregation, respectively) did not consider "this kind of claim" in which state actors "failed to provide adequate (or any) state remedies".
 In response, the Morrison majority asserted that the Violence Against Women Act was "directed not at any State or state actor, but at individuals who have committed criminal acts motivated by gender bias".

 The federalist trend Lopez and Morrison set was seemingly halted by Gonzales v.
 Raich (2005), in which the Court broadly interpreted the Commerce Clause to allow Congress to prohibit the intrastate cultivation of medicinal cannabis.
 Rehnquist, O'Connor and Justice Clarence Thomas dissented in Raich.

 Rehnquist authored the majority opinion in South Dakota v.
 Dole (1987), upholding Congress's reduction of funds to states not complying with the national 21-year-old drinking age.
 Rehnquist's broad reading of Congress's spending power was also seen as a major limitation on the Rehnquist Court's push to redistribute power from the federal government to the states.

+According to law professor Erwin Chemerinsky, Rehnquist presided over a "federalist revolution" as chief justice, but Cato Institute scholar Roger Pilon has said that "[t]he Rehnquist court has revived the doctrine of federalism, albeit only at the edges and in very easy cases."